-• I will respond to email within 12-24 hours, but usually within 2-4 hours.
+• I will respond to email within 12-24 hours, but usually within 2-4 hours (if the email comes through between 9am and 6pm).
 I always respond to emails.
 If you have not had a response within 24 hours, I did not receive the email.
 Be sure to use your CU email address because sometimes Gmail and yahoo email accounts are filtered into my spam folder.